spack/spack/lib/spack/docs/packaging_guide.rst

    ...
    PASSED: MyPackage::test_example2

-.. admonition:: Do **not** implement tests that must run in the installation prefix.
+.. admonition:: Do NOT implement tests that must run in the installation prefix.

-   Use of the package spec's installation directory for building and running tests is **strongly** discouraged.
+   Use of the package spec's installation prefix for building and running tests is **strongly discouraged**.
 Doing so causes permission errors for shared spack instances *and* facilities that install the software in read-only file systems or directories.

-   It would be better to start such tests by having the test method copy the needed files to the test stage directory first.
+   Instead, start these test methods by copying the needed files from the installation prefix to the test stage directory, which is the current directory when ``spack test run`` is used to execute stand-alone tests.

-Stand-alone tests run in an environment that provides access to information on the installed software, such as build options, dependencies, and compilers.
-Build options and dependencies are accessed with the normal spec checks.
-Examples of checking :ref:`variant settings <variants>` and :ref:
-`spec constraints <testing-specs>` can be found at the provided links.
-Accessing compilers used to build tests requires setting the property ``test_requires_compiler`` to ``True`` (see :ref:`test-build-tests`).
-This tells Spack to make the build compilers and specs available to the tests.
+.. admonition:: Test methods for library packages should build test executables.

+   Stand-alone tests for library packages *should* build test executables that utilize the *installed* library.
+Source files can be cached from the build (see :ref:`cache_extra_test_sources`) or be custom in the package repository (see :ref:`cache_custom_files`).
+Test methods can then build the test executables before running them (see :ref:`test-build-tests`).

+   This has the advantage of performing the same build process against the installed library that the software's users would follow.

 .. tip::

    If you want to see more examples from packages with stand-alone tests, run ``spack pkg grep "def\stest" | sed "s/\/package.py.*//g" | sort -u`` from the command line to get a list of the packages.

-.. admonition:: Library packages should build test executables in test methods.

-   Stand-alone tests for library packages *should* use the installed library to build test executables before running them.
-Source files can be cached from the build (see :ref:`cache_extra_test_sources`) or be custom in the package repository (see :ref:`cache_extra_test_sources`).
-Test methods can then build the test executables before running them (see :ref:`test-build-tests`).

 .. _adding-standalone-test-parts: